 - Smoking is also to blame for some distracted driving accidents.
 Some truckers who smoke may find themselves responsible for an accident if they hit another vehicle while trying to light a cigarette, or if they drop their cigarette somewhere in the truck.

 These behaviors are dangerous, especially for truck drivers responsible for hauling several tons of cargo.

 Personal injury attorneys will gather cell phone records, eyewitness statements, accident reports, and even photographs and security camera footage to support these claims.
 In most cases, there is evidence that clearly shows a truck driver was not paying attention at the time of an accident.
 This evidence will be used to negotiate settlements or in court to argue issues of liability.

-Our attorneys know how to prove a truck driver was distracted
+Our personal injury attorneys know how to prove a truck driver was distracted

-With over four decades of experience, the attorneys at Stein & Shulman know how to help our clients obtain maximum compensation available under the law.
+With over four decades of experience, the attorneys at Stein & Shulman know how to help our clients obtain the maximum compensation available under the law.
 During your free consultation, we will discuss your legal options.
-To schedule your free consultation, call us at (312) 422-0509.
+To schedule your free consultation, call us at (312) 422-0506.